-A Firebase User object represents the account of a user who has signed up to an app in your Firebase project.
-Apps usually have many registered users, and every app in a Firebase project shares a user database.
+The Firebase user object represents a user account that has signed up for an app in your project.
+Apps usually have many registered users, and every app in a project shares a user database.

-A Firebase User instance is independent from a Firebase Auth instance.
-This means that you can have several references to different users within the same context and still call any of their methods.
+User instances are independent from Firebase Authentication instances, so you can have several references to different users within the same context and still call any of their methods.

-A Firebase User has a fixed set of basic properties—a unique ID, a primary email address, a name and a photo URL—stored in the project's user database, that can be updated by the user (iOS, Android, web).
-You cannot add other properties to the Firebase User object directly; instead, you can store the additional properties in your Firebase Realtime Database.
+Firebase users have a fixed set of basic properties—a unique ID, a primary email address, a name and a photo URL—stored in the project's user database, that can be updated by the user (iOS, Android, web).
+You cannot add other properties to the user object directly; instead, you can store the additional properties in any other storage services, like Google Cloud Firestore.

 The first time a user signs up to your app, the user's profile data is populated using the available information:

 - If the user signed up with an email address and password, only the primary email address property is populated